benfredquickli/code-chal-stub/README.md

 Overall I don't feel happy with the code or the end result, I would want to review the code and talk through the approach if this was a real world thing.

+(and i just noticed the left padding in the edits is a bit off, that was fixed but it got lost when I reverted the device naming code which had broken the limit checking).

 ## Problem: Prevent people sharing their Quickli login

 Solution: